 Google and Amazon are well-matched competitors in the smart speaker space with a slew of feature upgrades, device integrations, and new hardware.
 The Nest Mini, an upgrade of the Home Mini, is a great companion device that can also act as an independent assistant, with the same Google Assistant controls that larger Nest devices leverage.

 So, Google Nest Mini versus Amazon Echo Dot — which is best?
-We put the two devices side by side and ran them through the gauntlet (OK, not literally) to find out which device is better.
-It’s showdown time!
+We put the two devices side by side to find out which device is better.

 The third-generation Echo Dot has a 1.6-inch speaker, and you can connect the Echo Dot to a larger speaker if you want.
-You can also improve the sound on your Google Home device by connecting a more powerful speaker through the Google Home app.
 With an array of four far-field microphones, advanced Bluetooth audio support, and a 3.5mm audio jack, the Echo Dot is a low-cost Alexa controller.
+You can also improve the sound on your Google Nest device by connecting a more powerful speaker through the Google Home app.

 |Dimensions||3.85 inches x 1.65 inches||3.9 inches x 1.7 inches|